dalenewman/Cfg-NET/Articles/Autofac.md

 Dependency Injection with Autofac
 ==================================

-The `CfgNode` class two constructors.
+The `CfgNode` class has two constructors.
-One, doesn't have any parameters.
-The other has many.
+One has parameters, the other doesn't.

 ### Cfg-NET Default